LFW598/LFW598/README.md

-- 👋 Hi, I’m @LFW598
+- 👋 Hi, I’m Lucas Webster (LFW598)
 - 👀 I’m interested in soccer
-- 🌱 I’m currently learning Python and Data Visualization
+- 🌱 I’m currently working towards my Ph.D. in Biostatistics at UC Davis
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 💭 Poke around and my contact info can be found on the my personal website in my bio
 <!---
 LFW598/LFW598 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.